harness/developer-hub/release-notes/platform.md

 #### Fixed issues

-- Tooltips in the left-hand navigation were incorrectly displaying behind the stage execution details panel, now, tooltip will be clearly visible on the Execution Page.
+- Tooltips in the left navigation were incorrectly displayed behind the stage execution details panel.
+Now, tooltips are visible on the Execution page.
 (PL-43993)
 - Fixed the ACL list roles API to correctly display `HarnessManaged`, `CreatedAt`, and `LastModifiedAt` date fields, ensuring accurate role management data in responses.
 (PL-43952)
-- MultiSelect dropdowns in the Harness NG UI app would "reset-to-top" after each selection.
-Now, fixed across all MultiSelect dropdowns unless explicitly specified by the user.
+- Multi-select dropdowns would reset to the top after each selection.
+This issue is fixed for all multi-select dropdowns unless explicitly specified by the user.
 (PL-43925)
 - When editing user group data, member data was not added as expected.
-Now, the User Group data related to the User Group Members is not lost when the User Group is updated.
+Now, the user group data related to the user group members is not lost when the user group is updated.
 (PL-43855, ZD-55944)
 - Fixed an issue where searching for user groups containing special characters resulted in a 500 error due to invalid regex patterns in the search term.
 Now, the `usergroup` list API validates regex patterns and provides a clear error message for invalid search terms.
 (PL-43761)
+- The Azure endpoints were not being set based on the Azure environment selected.
+This led to Azure connector working correctly only for Azure public cloud and not for other variants of Azure cloud (like Azure Gov, Azure China etc.).
+Now the correct Azure resource manager endpoint we will be choosen based on the environment selected in the connector.(PL-43333)

 ### Version 1.20.9 <!--  January 15, 2024 -->